TWUOnline/ldrs591/_pages/unit-3-learning-activities.md

  	<li>In this learning activity you will read chapter 2 and pp. 228-230 (section 8.03) of the APA (2010) manual which discusses the structure and content of an APA style manuscript or paper.</li>
  	<li>Next, watch the following video tutorial "<a href="https://www.youtube.com/watch?v=sGhNzgcjFXI&amp;t=379s">Manuscript Structure and Content</a>" by Dr. Mark Hatala.
 In the video Dr. Hatala explains discusses the structure and content of an APA style paper.</li>
  	<li>Next, watch the following video by Purdue Owl on "<a href="https://www.youtube.com/watch?v=pdAfIqRt60c&amp;list=PL8F43A67F38DE3D5D">APA formatting the basics</a>".
 This video shows you how to set up your title page and other pages in APA style in a word document.</li>
- 	<li>Practice your skills by creating a title page and second page in an APA formatted word document.
-Here is a checklist of what these pages should include:</li>
+ 	<li>Practice your skills by creating a title page and second page in an APA formatted word document.</li>
+ 	<li>Here is a checklist of what these pages should include:</li>
  	<li>Title page:
 <ul>
  	<li>Running head: SHORT ALL CAPS TITLE  This is flush left, 1/2 inch from the top.</li>